DETAILED ACTION

 The specification shall contain a written description of the invention, and of the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the same and shall set forth the best mode contemplated by the inventor of carrying out his invention.

-Claims 21-24 are rejected under 35 U.S.C.
+Claim 21 is rejected under 35 U.S.C.
 112(a) or 35 U.S.C.
-112 (pre-AIA ), first paragraph, because the specification, while being enabling for the treatment of diabetic macular edema, dry and wet age-related macular degeneration, geographic atrophy, non-exudative choroidal neovascularization and urticaria, does not reasonably provide enablement for the curing of diabetic macular edema, dry and wet age-related macular degeneration, geographic atrophy, non-exudative choroidal neovascularization and urticaria; or the treatment and curing of NASH or allergies, inflammation and ocular diseases, generally.
+112 (pre-AIA ), first paragraph, because the specification, while being enabling for the treatment of diabetic macular edema, dry and wet age-related macular degeneration, geographic atrophy, and non-exudative choroidal neovascularization, does not reasonably provide enablement for the curing of diabetic macular edema, dry and wet age-related macular degeneration, geographic atrophy, and non-exudative choroidal neovascularization.
 The specification does not enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to use the invention commensurate in scope with these claims.

 The specification on page 12 defines treatment as curative.